-The false teaching of Israel-Only came out of the full-preterist movement in the last few years.
+The false teaching of Israel-Only came in the last few years.
 This teaching says that Jesus only saved Israelites until 70Ad and that Jesus has no relevance to anyone today.

 The scripture used to define such doctrines is found here: